ojow/actor-method-dispatch/README.md

 // Using from outside is the same: val result: Future[String] = actor.askCollectData.toFuture
 // Or with another actor:
-actor.askCollectData.handleWith(replyHandler(anotherActor.tellAcceptStringData))
+actor.askCollectData.handleWith(methodRefI(anotherActor.tellAcceptStringData))
 ```

 See [tests](https://github.com/ojow/actor-method-dispatch/blob/master/src/test/scala/ojow/actor) for more examples.

 ### How it works
 There are 3 kind of macros:
   1. For creating proxies.
-They just override methods on your trait with code to send `ActorMethodCall` messages.
+They just override methods on your trait with code to send respective messages.
   2. For creating `Receive`s.
-They build a `Receive` from a list of `case` clauses to match `ActorMethodCall` messages and call respective methods.
+They build a `Receive` from a list of `case` clauses to match messages and call respective methods.
-  3. For creating `ReplyAddress`es (to handle replies) from curried method calls (without the last argument list).
+  3. For creating `AMRxx` classes from full or curried method calls (without the last argument list).

 See [macro sources](https://github.com/ojow/actor-method-dispatch/blob/master/macro/src/main/scala/ojow/actor) for details.